timofeymukha/eddylicious/docs/user_guide/generation_methods.rst

    & U_0 - U^{\text{outer}}(\eta) = u_\tau f_2(\eta).

-Another assumption, that is fulfilled automatically in the setting proposed by Lund et al, but not within the framework of eddylicious, is that the relationships above are valid for both the precursor simulation and the main simulation.
+Another assumption, that is fulfilled automatically in the setting proposed by Lund et al :cite:`Lund1998`, but not within the framework of eddylicious, is that the relationships above are valid for both the precursor simulation and the main simulation.
 Strictly speaking, this requires the precursor simulation to be a TBL itself.
 However, a flow sufficiently similar to a TBL, like channel flow, can also be used with success.